bazelbuild/rules_python/DEVELOPING.md

 5. Create commit called "Release X.Y.Z"
     1. ["release 0.1.0"](https://github.com/bazelbuild/rules_python/commit/c8c79aae9aa1b61d199ad03d5fe06338febd0774) is an example commit.
 6. Tag that commit as `X.Y.Z`.
 Eg. `git tag X.Y.Z`
-7. Push the commit and the new tag to `master`.
+7. Push the commit and the new tag to `main`.
 8. Run `bazel build //distro:relnotes` from within workspace and then from repo root run `cat bazel-bin/distro/relnotes.txt` to get the 'install instructions' that are added as release notes.
     1. Check the `sha256` value matches the one you calculated earlier.
 9. ["Draft a new release"](https://github.com/bazelbuild/rules_python/releases/new) in Github (manual for now), selecting the recently pushed `X.Y.Z` tag.